 Lavender Macarons

-1. Pour 55g of aged egg whites into the bowl of a stand mixer with a whisk and mix on a medium speed until the surface of the egg whites is covered in small bubbles.
-Add in a pinch of cream of tartar and continue to mix until it reaches the soft peak stage.
+- Pour 110g of aged egg whites into the bowl of a stand mixer with a whisk and mix on a medium speed until the surface of the egg whites is covered in small bubbles.
+Add 1/4 tsp cream of tartar and continue to mix until it reaches the soft peak stage and leaves visible tracks.

-4. Fold until a thick ribbon of batter runs off the spatula when it is lifted.
-You should be able to draw a couple figure 8's with the batter running off your spatula when it is the right consistency.
-If the stream of batter breaks before you're able to this, you may need to stir it a bit more.
+- Fold the batter until a thick ribbon of batter runs off the spatula when it's lifted.
+You should be able to draw a couple of figure 8s with the batter running off your spatula in a continuous stream when it's the right consistency.
+If the stream of batter breaks before you're able to do this, you may need to stir it a bit more.

-5. Pour the batter into a large piping bag fit with a medium-sized round piping tip and pipe 1 1/4 inch-rounds on the prepared baking sheets, spacing them about 1 inch apart.
+- Pour the batter into a large piping bag fit with a medium-sized round piping tip and pipe 1 1/2-inch rounds on the prepared baking sheets.
+Space them about 1 inch apart.

-7. Let the macarons rest for 30 minutes, or until they develop a skin.
+- Let the macarons rest for 30 minutes, or until they develop a skin.
 The macarons should look matte once the skin has formed.
-While the macarons rest, preheat the oven to 315 F / 157 C.
+While the macarons rest, preheat the oven to 320°F/160°C.

 Honey Lavender Buttercream Frosting